John Cho: Early life and education

 Cho attended the University of California, Berkeley.
 In 1994, he toured nationally for a stage production of Maxine Hong Kingston's The Woman Warrior by the Berkeley Repertory Theatre.
 He graduated in 1996 with a Bachelor of Arts in English literature.

 Career

+Acting

 After graduation, Cho taught English literature at Pacific Hills School in West Hollywood, California, while acting at East West Players in downtown Los Angeles.
 There, he appeared in Edward Sakamoto's The Taste of Kona Coffee in 1996 and in Euijoon Kim's film My Tired Broke Ass Pontificating Slapstick Funk in 2000.

-Cho gained attention with a small role as "MILF Guy #2" in the 1999 comedy American Pie, in which he popularized the slang term MILF.
+Cho gained attention with a small role as "MILF guy #2" in the 1999 comedy American Pie, in which he popularized the slang term MILF.
 Cho reprised the role in three sequels: American Pie 2, American Wedding, and the latest installment American Reunion in which he has a much larger role.
-His character initially had no name but he was given the name "John" in the third film, named after Cho himself.
+His character initially had no name, but he was given the name "John" in the third film, named after Cho himself.